 - Recognition for your abundant knowledge and hardship,

-- Attractive salary packages and consultant charges that are much higher than your peers without FRCR,
+- Attractive radiologist salary packages and consultant charges that are much higher than your peers without FRCR,

 - A career in the UK, Singapore, and the Middle East.

-Fellowship in Radiology is an interesting prospect for an MBBS graduate who wants to become a Radiologist.
+A fellowship in radiology course is an interesting prospect for an MBBS graduate who wants to become a Radiologist.
 The fellowship speaks a ton of one’s knowledge and clinical expertise in several matters on Radiology.

-The students will study and get trained simultaneously in leading hospitals across India that have a tie-up with TAU.
+The students will study and get trained simultaneously in leading hospitals across India that have tie-ups with TAU.
 This will ensure to build confidence and skills in students with which they grow ahead in their profession.

 There are PG courses available after MBBS based on your interest.
-A Radiology fellowship course is one among them that is both exciting and fulfilling.
-The FRCR qualification distinguishes your skills from the rest in a commendable way and helps you gain mastery over your skills.
-Watch these exclusive testimonials of our alumni!
+A fellowship in radiology course is one among them that is both exciting and fulfilling.
+The FRCR degree distinguishes your skills from the rest in a commendable way and helps you gain mastery over your skills.

-TAU is a distinguished private medical university offering fellowship courses after MBSS, with an international-standard curriculum.
-By enrolling for this Radiology course, you will step into a challenging world of academic and professional training that hones your skills.
-So, make the right choice and choose the best Radiology fellowship course.
+TAU is a distinguished private medical university offering fellowship courses after MBBS, with an international-standard curriculum.
+By enrolling for this radiology course, you will step into a challenging world of academic and professional training that hones your skills.
+So, make the right choice and choose the best radiology course.